-The following sections describe the above steps in detail.
-After completing these steps, see Software Configuration on page 15.
+The following sections describe these steps in detail.
+After completing the steps, see Software Configuration on page 17.

 Network Requirements and Recommendations

 The minimum network configuration for a PS Series array consists of a connection between Ethernet 0 on each control module and a computer connected to a network switch.
 To increase performance and availability, configure multiple network interfaces on an array and connect them to multiple switches.